CooperstoneLab/MS2extract/README.md

 ### Importing mzxml files

 You can import mzxml files by `import_mzxml()` function.
-This will import your data into a data frame.
-In this case we are going to work with the Procyanidin A2 spectra in neg mode with a collision energy of 20eV.
+This will import your MS2 scans into a data frame.
+In this case we are going to work with the Procyanidin A2 spectra in negative mode with a collision energy of 20 eV.

 ``` r
 # File path